techntalks/techntalks.github.io/content/blog/how-to-create-a-post.md

 ### Cover Image

 The thumbnail of the post, recommended size: **1200x620 px**.
 You can save your cover image in the directory: `static/img/blog/post-name/cover.png`.
-Actually there you can put all the images that you need for your post.
+Actually there you can put all the images that you need for your post and please use **[tinypng](https://tinypng.com/)** to reduce the size of your images.

 ### Description